 Double-click on Internal Storage to reveal your iPhone’s DCIM folder.
 You will find your camera roll files within the DCIM folder.
 Unfortunately, your FiLMiC Pro clips will not be in that folder unless you specifically sent them there.

-Most people will transfer their FiLMiC Pro video clips to their PC in order to edit them in software like Premiere Pro or Final Cut.
-However, there are now a number of very capable video editing apps available on iOS.
+Most people will transfer their FiLMiC Pro video clips to their PC to edit them in software like Premiere Pro or Final Cut.
+However, there are now several very capable video editing apps available on iOS.

-Personally, I have used and like iMovie, Adobe Rush and Luma Touch.
+Personally, I have used and like iMovie, Adobe Rush, and Luma Touch.
 However, editing videos on an iPhone can be a little fiddly.
-I prefer to shot on my iPhone but edit on my iPad.
+I prefer to shoot on my iPhone but edit on my iPad.
 The extra screen area makes the experience a whole lot easier.

 There’s obviously a problem here.
 The video clips are on your iPhone but you need them on your iPad.
 The easiest solution to this problem is to transfer video from iPhone to iPad using AirDrop.

 Step One: Copy your FiLMiC Pro video clips to your camera roll.

 Step Two: On your iPad swipe up from the bottom of the screen.
 Make sure AirDrop is enabled and set to Everyone.
 Now do the same on your iPhone so that both of your devices have AirDrop enabled.